-- Completed fieldwork for the Administration Service review. - Issued draft terms of reference for the Lease Management review.
+- Completed fieldwork for the Administration Service review. - Commenced fieldwork for the Use of Agency Staff Policy and Processes review. - Issued draft terms of reference for the Lease Management review. - Held planning meetings for the following reviews; - Community and Culture Service review. - Staff Performance Management review.